-Raconteur, essayist, and critic Fran Lebowitz will be featured as this year’s Visionary speaker.
+Raconteur, essayist, and critic Fran Lebowitz was featured as 2016’s Visionary speaker.
 The Stuart Regen Visionaries Series at the New Museum honors forward-thinking front-runners in the fields of art, architecture, design, film, and related disciplines of contemporary culture.
-Now in its eighth season, the annual series spotlights innovators who shape intellectual life and the future of culture.
-On Tuesday, September 27, Lebowitz will appear in conversation with legendary filmmaker Martin Scorsese.
+In its eighth season, the annual series spotlighted innovators who shape intellectual life and the future of culture.
+On this occasion, Lebowitz appeared in conversation with legendary filmmaker Martin Scorsese.

 Lebowitz is one of New York City’s most distinctive voices.
 Often inseparable from her sensibilities as a New Yorker, her wit and extraordinary command of language provide her with a deep reservoir of acerbic inspiration.
 Unapologetically opinionated and boasting the bravado of a taxi driver, she is best known for her unconventional worldview and unique take on modern life.
 Lebowitz is the author of two bestselling collections of essays, Metropolitan Life (1978) and Social Studies (1981)—which were later compiled in The Fran Lebowitz Reader (1994)—as well as the children’s book Mr. Chas & Lisa Sue Meet the Pandas (1994).
 In 2010, Martin Scorsese directed Public Speaking, a feature-length documentary chronicling Lebowitz’s razor-sharp wit and sartorial style.